Are you ready for the big melt? A sump pump checklist

-We survived the snow and the polar vortex.
+We survived the snow last week.
 Hope you did, too!

 - The alarm: Make sure your high-water float alarm is working.
-If you don’t have one, consider adding one.
-Test it by picking up the float and listen for the alarm.
+If you don’t have one, consider adding it.
+Test the arm by picking up the float and listen for the alarm.

 - The discharge line: Make sure the discharge line is unclogged and pitched away from the home.
 Make sure it’s clear of any debris—dirt or leaves from the snow that could have packed it up.